ND-code-ai/DSS_dashboard/README.md

 ## Running the App
 To run the dashboard make sure you have a valid docker installation on machine.
 Run "docker compose up" in the root directory of the dashboard where the docker-compose.yml file is located (eg. in DSS_Dashboard/)
+## !!!
+Docker compose takes long (because of the data preparation), please have patience

 ### Link to the Codebase:
 https://github.com/ND-code-ai/DSS_dashboard/tree/main